 When I was a teacher, I regularly received emails from parents.
 Emails contesting a child’s grade, asking for extra time on an assignment, requesting copies of forms the child had lost, and the list goes on.

 This isn’t so out of the ordinary, but here’s the thing: I taught high school seniors.
-Young adults on the cusp of venturing out into the world--without the ability to advocate for themselves, manage their responsibilities or solve their own problems.
+Young adults are on the cusp of venturing out into the world--without the ability to advocate for themselves, manage their responsibilities, or solve their own problems.
 It was a scary thought.

 Yet I’m not criticizing or condemning these concerned parents.
 I’m a mom too.
 I get it.
 As parents, our instinct is to rush to the rescue when our children struggle.
 We want to say, “Don’t worry!
 I’ll fix it!”

 In the long term, however, this “helpful” behavior only hurts our children.
 If we instead let our children struggle, then empower them to persevere, we can raise resilient children who are ready to take on the world.